matter-labs/zksync-web-era-docs/docs/dev/troubleshooting.md

 Unfortunately, some contracts have trouble to compile with our hardhat plugin.
 This is due to the contracts importing external dependencies.
 This happens to a small number of projects.
 We are currently working on resolving this issue.

+## My transaction is not shown on the block explorer

+**Solution.** Please wait several minutes, the transaction will show in 5-15 minutes.
+<br> As indication that it went through, you can see on your account page on the block explorer, that the correct amount of tokens (after processing your transactions) is shown
+under the “Tokens” drop-down box at the top of the page.

 ## Wallet has no funds / Contract disappeared

 We are expected to update our testnet continuously, and so from time to time, we will need to do a re-genesis.
 This will cause the entire state to reset, and all deployed contracts will cease to exist.